Give Your Credit a Boost

 For young people, the idea of a credit score may sound like “Adulthood 101.”
 A credit score is necessary if you want credit approval, but if you don’t have a credit history or if you have a bad credit history, credit scores can be a scary concept.

-While there are a lot of ways to try to boost your credit or build up a history from nothing (which may or may not include a bad credit loan), Experian is making it easier than ever to supercharge that credit score.
+While there are a lot of ways to try to boost your credit or build up a history from nothing, Experian is making it easier than ever to supercharge that credit score.

 How does Boost work?